clokep/relapse/docs/admin_api/rooms.md

 1. If the room was `block`ed, you must unblock it on your server.
 This can be accomplished as follows:

-   1. For safety reasons, shut down Synapse.
+   1. For safety reasons, shut down Relapse.
    2. In the database, run `DELETE FROM blocked_rooms WHERE room_id = '!example:example.org';`
       * For caution: it's recommended to run this in a transaction: `BEGIN; DELETE ...;`, verify you got 1 result, then `COMMIT;`.
       * The room ID is the same one supplied to the delete room API, not the Content Violation room.
-   3. Restart Synapse.
+   3. Restart Relapse.

    This step is unnecessary if `block` was not set.